 PBAD 7338 – Managing Economic Development: Examines the strategies, tools, and techniques used by local, state, and national governments to generate economic growth in and revitalization of economically depressed areas as well as maintaining economic growth in stable areas.

-PBAD 7339 – Community Development: Examines the history and theory behind the practice of community organizing, civic engagement, and public participation.
+NMLI 7339 – Community Development: Examines the history and theory behind the practice of community organizing, civic engagement, and public participation.
 Provides students with practical and effective community organization skills and civic engagement strategies.

 PBAD 7430 – Public Human Resource Management: Examines the functions, policies, and techniques of human resource management in public and nonprofit organizations.

-PBAD 7431 – Organizational Behavior: This course examines human behavior in organizations, with a focus on practical application of theories related to the management of individuals and groups within public service organizations.
+PBAD 7431 – Organizational Behavior: This course examines human behavior in organizations, with a focus on the practical application of theories related to the management of individuals and groups within public service organizations.

-PBAD 7432 – Nonprofit Administration: Examines the management of nonprofit organizations, with a focus on areas of management most different from the public sector, such as legal requirements, ethics, board governance, strategic management, ethics, and financial management.
+NMLI 7432 – Nonprofit Administration: Examines the management of nonprofit organizations, with a focus on areas of management most different from the public sector, such as legal requirements, ethics, board governance, strategic management, ethics, and financial management.

 PBAD 7530 – Research Methods for Public Service Organizations: This course examines quantitative techniques for public and nonprofit organizations.
 Emphasis is placed on understanding and using techniques appropriate to categorical analysis and the simple linear model.
 Students are exposed to research design, measurement, and the use of computer program packages appropriate to public service organizations.

 PBAD 7531 – Public Program Evaluation: This course examines the design and implementation of policy and program evaluation in public and nonprofit organizations.
 Special attention is given to developing logic models, selecting appropriate research designs, and monitoring agency operations through performance measurement.
-The mechanics of benefit and cost effectiveness analysis are examined.
+The mechanics of benefit and cost-effectiveness analysis are examined.
 Various evaluation methods are used in assessing the efficiencies and effectiveness of programs.
 Prerequisite(s): PBAD 7530

 PBAD 7532 – Public Policy: This course examines how public policy is developed, implemented, and evaluated with special attention being given to policy formulation, analysis, and interpretation.